 The transformation of business data into business intelligence is a costly and technical process, and consequently limited in scope and beneficiaries.
 In almost all businesses, data is stored in many data siloes, and getting it through the ETL (Extract Transform Load) process and into data visualization tools is slow, costly and limited to few decision makers in the company.

 An IBM research study found that over half of the business leaders surveyed say they don’t have access to the insights they need to do their jobs.
 Clearly, this problem isn’t a lack of data availability, but an inability to transform data into the intelligence and insights needed by decision makers.

 The challenge is further exacerbated as data increasingly no longer resides in nicely formatted relational databases on company servers.
-Now to outperform competitors and to achieve the intelligence needed to meet revenue, customer affinity and other business goals, business leaders and line staff must tap into data that resides outside the company and in unstructured mediums, such as online social media, email, audio, video, images, streaming data and more.
+Now to outperform competitors and achieve the intelligence needed to meet revenue, customer affinity and other business goals, business leaders and line staff must tap into data that resides outside the company and in unstructured mediums, such as online social media, email, audio, video, images, streaming data and more.
 Data is further being multiplied by machine automation such as sensors, RFID, cameras, programs, phones and other smart devices.

 Consider these data facts.

 - 80 percent of the world’s information is unstructured.*

 - Unstructured data is growing 15 times faster than structured data.*